-The executions of Andrew Chan and Myuran Sukumaran are now imminent after numerous appeals and pleas for clemency to the Indonesian president, Joko Widodo.
+The executions of Australians Andrew Chan and Myuran Sukumaran are now imminent after numerous appeals and pleas for clemency to the Indonesian president, Joko Widodo.
 This brings a focus on the death penalty.

 It is difficult to quantify how many Australians support the death penalty.
-Triple J released a poll saying that the majority of Australian citizens supported the execution, but the accuracy of the poll is dubious.
+Triple J released a poll saying that the majority of Australian citizens supported the execution.
+However, the accuracy of the poll is dubious.

 Many Australians do, in fact, support the execution of these two Australians.
 The central argument is that we should respect the sovereignty of Indonesia, which the Bali Nine opted into when they entered their territory.

 There are also many reasons why the death penalty in this particular instance would be unjust.
-Joko Widodo seems to have denied clemency based on information covering only a tiny sketch of the entire saga, and is politically motivated by the need for tough-on-drugs laws in Indonesia.
+Joko Widodo seems to have denied clemency based on information covering only a tiny sketch of the entire saga.
+He has a political motivation from the need for tough-on-drugs laws in Indonesia.
 There are consistent reports that the two men are repentant.
 That is why Indonesia should not be seen as infallible, even within its own jurisdiction.

-Last month the state of Texas executed an inmate with an IQ of 61.
-There are calls to reintroduce the firing squad where the necessary narcotics cannot be procured within 30 days of a scheduled execution.
+Last month, the US state of Texas executed an inmate with an IQ of 61.
 According to a 2013 poll, 55% of the American population supports the death penalty.

 Utah recently reinstated death by firing squad in the instance that the required drugs cannot be procured within a month of the chosen execution date.
 This exemplifies a strange urgency about America’s need to kill inmates.
 The abuse of the death penalty is certainly not isolated to the judicial system of Indonesia.

-If you are in need of assistance from a criminal defence lawyer in relation to drugs charges, including possession and importation, contact Peter O’Brien at (02) 9261 4281 or at
+If you are in need of assistance from a criminal defence lawyer in relation to drugs charges, including supply, possession and importation, contact Peter O’Brien at (02) 9261 4281 or at